 OC-Sensor is an immunochemical test for the quantitative detection of occult human haemoglobin in stool samples.
 The immunoturbidimetric analysis requires established clinical laboratory technology.

-In the case of diseases that involve haemorrhagic lesions in the gut, e.g. intestinal tumours or their precursors, the quantity of haemoglobin in the stool is increased.
+In the case of diseases that involve haemorrhagic lesions in the gut, such as intestinal tumours or their precursors, the quantity of haemoglobin in the stool is increased.
 Therefore determining the quantity of haemoglobin in the stool represents an effective screening method for the early detection of colorectal cancer.

 Test principle OC-Sensor